postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 An _unresolved variable_ is a variable that's not defined in an [active scope](#variable-scopes) (environment, collection, or globals) that's available for the request it’s used in.

 For example, for the request `https://postman-echo.com/get?customer_id={{cust_id}}`, Postman expects to be able to find a definition for `{{cust_id}}` in the environment the request uses, in the collection the request is saved in, or at the global level.
-So if Postman doesn't find a definition for `{{cust_id}}` in one of those scopes, then it flags the variable as unresolved.
+If Postman doesn't find a definition for `{{cust_id}}` in one of those scopes, then it flags the variable as unresolved.
 If you send a request that includes an unresolved variable, the request might fail.

 A variable can be unresolved for a few reasons:

 * The variable isn't present in an [active scope](/docs/sending-requests/variables/#variable-scopes) for the request
-* The variable was created but the changes were not saved
+* The variable was created but the changes weren't saved
 * The environment in which the variable is present isn't active
 * The variable is turned off in an active environment